 Be realistic.
 Skip the idea of going to the gym five days a week.
 If you set yourself up with too big goals, you will fail, and you’ll feel like a failure.
 At the end of the week, reflect on what worked and what didn’t.
 Maybe fitting in a walk at lunch worked, but you didn’t have the energy after work to do it.

 If you need the willpower to do something, you don’t want to do it.
-Instead, think about exercise in terms of why we’re doing it and what we want to get from physical activity.
+So instead, think about exercise, why we’re doing it, and what we want to get from physical activity.
 How can I benefit today?
 How do I feel when I move?
 Or, How do I feel when I don’t move?”

 Try combining physical activity with something else.
-For example, in the workplace, try to reduce email, when it’s possible, walk over to people, walk to work, or walk a lot in the building.
+For example, in the workplace, try to reduce email when possible, walk over to people, walk to work, or walk a lot in the building.
 Try to make physical activity hit as many meaningful targets as you can.

 When you take up running, it can be tiring just getting out of the door – where are your shoes?
 Your water bottle?
 What route are you going to take?
 After a while, there are no more extended benefits associated with the activity.
 Doing physical activity regularly and planning for it helps make it a sustainable behavior.
 Missing sessions doesn’t.

 What if you don’t have time to exercise?
-For many people, working two jobs or with extensive caring responsibilities, this can undoubtedly be true, but is it genuinely right for you?
-It might be a question of priorities.
+Working two jobs or with extensive caring responsibilities can undoubtedly be true for many people, but is it genuinely right for you?
+Again, it might be a question of priorities.

 The two types of planning: The first is “action planning,” where you plan where, when, and how you will do it, and you try to stick with it.
 The second type is “coping planning,”: anticipating things that can get in the way and putting a plan into place to get motivated again.

 If previous exercise regimes haven’t worked, don’t beat yourself up or try them again – try something else.
 We tend to believe that if you can’t lose weight, you blame it on yourself.
-However, if you could change that to this method doesn’t work for me, let’s try something different, there is a chance it will be better for you, and it prevents you from having to blame yourself, which is not helpful.
+However, if you could change that to this method that doesn’t work for me, let’s try something different, there is a chance it will be better for you, and it prevents you from blaming yourself, which is not helpful.

 You don’t need sophisticated equipment.
 If you have caring responsibilities, you can do a lot within a small area at home.
-It is easy to do a routine in a living room where you might alternate between doing a leg exercise and an arm exercise.
+For example, it is easy to do a routine in a living room where you might alternate between doing a leg exercise and an arm exercise.
 It’s called Peripheral Heart Action training.

-Doing six or eight exercises of going between the upper and lower body produces a pretty strong metabolism lift and cardiovascular workout.
-Try squats, half push-ups, lunges, tricep dips, and glute raises.
+Doing six or eight exercises between the upper and lower body produces a pretty strong metabolism lift and cardiovascular workout.
+For example, try squats, half push-ups, lunges, tricep dips, and glute raises.

 You’re raising your heart rate, working your muscles, and having a good general workout.
 These take no more than 15-20 minutes and only require a chair for the tricep dips – although dumbbells can be helpful.